raspberrypilearning/lineup/en/step_5.md

 --- /task ---

 --- task ---
 Next you need to call this block as well.
-You should also add a `clear` block to your starting script so that it clears the stage each time.
+You should also add a `clear`{:class="blockpen"} block to your starting script so that it clears the stage each time.

 ```blocks
 when flag clicked